A Probabilistic Framework for Location Inference from Social Media: Experiments

+\para{Evaluation metrics.} For evaluation, we divide each dataset into three parts: 50\% for training, 10\% for validation, and 40\% for testing.
+For the methods that do not require validation, the validation data is also used for training.
+We consider three evaluation metrics: Accuracy (percentage of the users whose locations are predicted correctly), Accuracy@3 (percentage that the true location is among the top 3 predictions\footnote{All of the comparison methods can output a likelihood score for each location.
+We rank the locations according to the likelihood and evaluate the top 3.}), and Mean Error Distance (the average error distance between the prediction and the true location).

+\vpara{Implementation details.} For the Content method, we identify location indicative words using the Information Gain Ratio criterion proposed by \cite{han2012geolocation}.
+For LR and SVM, we use the implementation of Liblinear~\cite{fan2008liblinear} with the default parameter setting.
+For GCN, we use a two-layer GCN model with the hidden layer size of 128, and use the mini-batched training approach \cite{chen2018fastgcn}.

-For baseline methods, we use the implementation of Liblinear~\cite{fan2008liblinear}.
-For the proposed method, all experiment codes are implemented in C++ and Python.
-The deep factor in our model has been implemented using TensorFlow~\cite{abadi2016tensorflow}.
-We empirically set up the hyperparameters as the following: for LR and SVM, we set the regularization penalty $c=1$; for our method, we set the learning rate $\eta=0.1$ in MH and $\eta=1$ in MH+, $batch\_size=5000$, and early stopping threshold $\delta=1000$, $\varepsilon=20$; the deep factor is set as a two-layer neural network, where the first layer has 200 hidden units and the second layer has 100 hidden units.
+For the proposed method, we implement SSFGM (TCS) and SSFGM (TCS+deep) using TensorFlow~\cite{abadi2016tensorflow} with the Adam optimizer~\cite{kingma2014adam}.
+We empirically set up the hyperparameters according to the performance on the validation set.
+Specifically, we use a learning rate of $\eta=0.01$, a mini-batch size of 512, and an early stopping threshold of $\varepsilon=10$.
+The deep factor is defined as a two-layer fully-connected neural network, where the first layer has 128 hidden units and the second layer has 64 hidden units.

-\vpara{Evaluation metrics.} In our experiments, we divide each dataset into three parts: 50\% for training, 10\% for validation, and 40\% for testing.
-For the methods which do not require validation, the validation data is also used for training.

-We evaluate location inference performance using the measures for multi-class classification.
-Specifically, we use four measures: Micro-Accuracy (percentage of the users whose locations are predicted correctly), and Macro-Precision, Recall, and F1-score (the average precision, recall and F1-score of each class).
+All experiments are performed on an x86-64 machine with 40-core 3.00GHz Intel Xeon(R) CPUs, 3 NVIDIA Titan X GPUs, and 128GB RAM.